McDonald’s sells more burgers than any other fast food joint in the world.

 (We’d rather stop here.)

-The point is: a successful campaign is not defined by how much content you’re able to fit in.
+The point is: that a successful campaign is not defined by how much content you’re able to fit in.
 Instead, consider how well it connects with your ideal market.

 The Art of Creating Simple, Memorable Messages